Budget box

 30 October 2024

 You will be aware that there was much speculation as to the plans of the new Chancellor, Rachel Reeves MP, for this year's Budget.
 Following Labour's estimates of a £22bn shortfall in the UK's finances, the estimated tax raise was £40bn in this Budget (the highest since the 1970s).
-Changes were expected in order to raise revenues, either by raising tax, or by reducing outgoings with efficiencies, as we saw recently with introduction of means-testing for the winter fuel payment.
+Changes were expected in order to raise revenues, either by raising tax, or by reducing outgoings with efficiencies, as we saw recently with the introduction of means-testing for the winter fuel payment.

 Many might suggest that today's announcements set the overall fiscal tone for the term of this new government for the next few years, noting that it was a confident speech.